 In The News

-Eveleth, R, Cassar, N, Doney, SC, Munro, DR, and Sweeney, C. "Biological and physical controls on O 2 /Ar, Ar and p CO 2 variability at the Western Antarctic Peninsula and in the Drake Passage."
+Eveleth, R, Cassar, N, Doney, S, Munro, D, and Sweeney, C. "Biological and physical controls on O 2 /Ar, Ar and p CO 2 variability at the Western Antarctic Peninsula and in the Drake Passage."
 Deep Sea Research Part II: Topical Studies in Oceanography 139 (May 2017): 77-88.

-Eveleth, R, Cassar, N, Sherrell, RM, Ducklow, H, Meredith, MP, Venables, HJ, Lin, Y, and Li, Z. "Ice melt influence on summertime net community production along the Western Antarctic Peninsula."
+Eveleth, R, Cassar, N, Sherrell, R, Ducklow, H, Meredith, M, Venables, H, Lin, Y, and Li, Z. "Ice melt influence on summertime net community production along the Western Antarctic Peninsula."
 Deep Sea Research Part II: Topical Studies in Oceanography 139 (May 2017): 89-102.

 EOS 364S: Changing Oceans (EOS 364S: Changing Oceans)

 EOS 394: Research Independent Study (EOS 394: Research Independent Study)

 EOS 791: Independent Study (EOS 791: Independent Study)